Insect Infestation in Books

 Fortunately, there are a few ways to easily safeguard your collection and avoid unwelcome guests.

-On a shelf-When possible, books on display can be better monitored for signs of insect activity.
-Books on a shelf have better air circulation and are less apt to get damp and then develop mold, which invites pests and degredation.
+On a shelf – When possible, books on display can be better monitored for signs of insect activity.
+Books on a shelf have better air circulation and are less apt to get damp and then develop mold, which invites pests and degradation.

-Clamshell boxes-While books are display, they are sensitive to exposure to sunlight, dust, and other envirnmental exposures.
+Clamshell boxes – While books are displayed, they are sensitive to exposure to sunlight, dust, and other environmental exposures.
 As an additional safeguard, fragile or unique volumes can be stored in archival clamshell boxes to provide additional protection.

 If you discover an infestation, there are a variety of potential options.
-Given that each case if different, you should contact a specialist to determine the best path forward.
+Given that each case is different, you should contact a specialist to determine the best path forward.